-THE LEADERS of a new organisation that will oversee community based health care services, for adults in Sunderland have been appointed this month.
+THE LEADERS of a new alliance that will oversee community based health care services, for adults in Sunderland have been appointed this month.

-The All Together Better Alliance is a new ‘virtual’ organisation that will officially launch in April, taking on responsibility for all out-of-hospital care for people aged 18 and over in Sunderland.
+All Together Better is a new alliance that will officially launch in April, taking on responsibility for all out-of-hospital care for people aged 18 and over in Sunderland.
 The Alliance will focus on providing person centred proactive and coordinated care which will support appropriate use of health and care services, will improve patient and carer experience and outcomes, ensuring people will live longer with better quality of life.

 Philip Foster, Chief Operating Officer of Sunderland Care and Support, and Martin Weatherhead, a practising GP from the city, have been appointed as managing director and chair of the All Together Better Alliance board respectively.